 The seat of Mason County grew under the protection of Fort Mason--one of a series of Texas frontier forts.
 The area is noted for camping, hunting and fishing.
 White-tailed deer and wild turkey attract hunters in season; fishing in the Llano River is a year-round sport.

 Historical interest centers on Native Americans who once roamed the area, a bloody feud known as the Mason County War and the fort.
 Many homes and businesses are constructed of original-cut sandstone blocks from old Fort Mason.

-Bluebonnets blanket surrounding hillsides and valleys during spring.
+Bluebonnets blanket the landscape in spring.
 Picturesque rock fences add to the scenic countryside.
-Topaz, the state gem, is found in Mason County's streambeds and ravines.
+Topaz, the state gem, is found in the area's granite outcroppings.
 For information about topaz hunts, contact the Mason County Chamber of Commerce.

 A "Walking Tour Brochure" of the historic town square is available at the Chamber.
-The quaint courthouse built in 1909, provides great photo opportunities.
-The Historic Odeon Theater, on the square, is the oldest continuously-operating movie theater in Texas and first-run movies are shown Friday–Monday.
+It includes the quaint courthouse built in 1909, as well as the Historic Odeon Theater, the oldest continuously-operating movie theater in Texas.
+First-run movies are shown Friday-Monday.

-Don't miss Roundup Rodeo Weekend held the second weekend in July.
+Roundup Rodeo Weekend is held the second weekend in July.